Research by Marjorie Gregson

 Two bonneted figures stand on the path looking at the grazing sheep and it is the blue garment worn by one which draws the attention.

-The mood the artist skilfully creates in this harmonious composition is one of warmth and tranquillity.
+The mood created by the artist in this harmonious composition is one of warmth and tranquility.